Muscade/GCD-CourseProject/CodeBook.md

 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

 tBodyAcc-XYZ

 tGravityAcc-XYZ

 tBodyAccJerk-XYZ

 tBodyGyro-XYZ

 tBodyGyroJerk-XYZ

 tBodyAccMag

 tGravityAccMag

 tBodyAccJerkMag

 tBodyGyroMag

 tBodyGyroJerkMag

 fBodyAcc-XYZ

 fBodyAccJerk-XYZ

 fBodyGyro-XYZ

 fBodyAccMag

 fBodyAccJerkMag

 fBodyGyroMag

 fBodyGyroJerkMag

 The set of variables that were estimated from these signals for each subject and activity are:

 mean: Mean value

 std: Standard deviation

 Additional vectors obtained by averaging the signals in a signal window sample.
 These are used on the angle() variable:

 gravityMean

 tBodyAccMean

 tBodyAccJerkMean

 tBodyGyroMean

 tBodyGyroJerkMean

+Activities are listed in the column *activity*.
+Subject codes are listed in the column *subject_id*.